thisbenrogers/node-express-review/README.md

 ## Adds Logger middleware

 Adding a logger middleware early is a good idea, so let's do that now.

-- [ ] Make a new branch called `middleware/logger` and push it up to the remote.

 - [ ] In your root directory, add a new directory called `middleware`
 - [ ] Create a file called `logger.js` inside of `middleware`